-If you’re vegetarian, you likely eat lots of mushrooms.
+If you’re vegetarian or vegan, you likely eat lots of mushrooms.
 They add meatiness to meatless dishes and that essential umami taste.
 The sweet potatoes add not only lots of flavor but some starchiness to the chili—making it thicker, more chili-like and less soup-like.
 I ran out of dried crushed chilies but I do have some whole dried red chilies so I crushed them in my mortar and pestle for this.
 Ditto for the allspice.
 I ground up three dried berries.
 The spices made a huge difference.
 I can’t stop eating this…

 Chili is a great example of a versatile use-what’s-on-hand recipe, which both saves you money and reduces waste.

 - Add various vegetables.
 Chop up carrots and celery and sauté them along with the onions.
 The recommended onion:carrot:celery ratio for a mirepoix is 2:1:1.
 But in use-it-up mode, don’t worry too much about that.
 Corn would taste great in this.
 Squash would work well in place of the sweet potatoes.
 Chop up those few kale leaves sitting in the crisper drawer.
 Have a green onion?
 Chop it and sprinkle it on top of the chile just as you serve it.
 Get creative.

 - Add a small amount of grains if you like.
 Do you have a few spoonfuls of cooked rice in the refrigerator that you need to consume?
 In they go.
 Dried bulgur would taste good.
 Toss a small amount (1/4 cup or 1/2 a cup) in when you add the sweet potatoes and beans.